thekevinscott/thekevinscott/src/pages/01-09-2018-deep-learning-cryptocurrency-pc-4-ai/index.md

 print(sess.run(hello))
 ```

-If you see "Hello, TensorFlow!" you've installed it correctly; congratulations!
+If you see "Hello, TensorFlow!" you'll know it's installed correctly.

 ## Jupyter
-So we've got TensorFlow installed and working, but writing python one line at a time is no way to program.
-A much better approach is to use a Jupyter notebook.
+So we've got TensorFlow installed and working, but inputting python commands one line at a time is a terrible way to program.
+A much better approach to get started is to use a Jupyter notebook.

-Jupyter notebooks are web interfaces to documents containing both code and evaluate the output of that code right on the page.
+[A Jupyter notebook](http://jupyter.org/) is a web interface for documents containing code the evaluations of that code, displayed side by side on the page.

 <img src="./jupyter-sample.png" />

-TensorFlow provides a mechanism for [working with Jupyter notebooks](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html<Paste>)
-out of the box, and we can use these via the Docker image we just installed.
+The TensorFlow Docker image [supports Jupyter notebooks out of the box](https://www.tensorflow.org/install/install_linux#gpu_support).
 You'll use a similar command to spin up the Docker image with a few tweaks (If the previous Docker image is still running, shut it down with `ctrl-c`):

 ```
 nvidia-docker run -it -p 8888:8888 gcr.io/tensorflow/tensorflow:latest-gpu
 ```

-What this command does is tell docker to expose port 8888 (in Docker) on port 8888 (of your local machine).
-Port 8888 is the Jupyter notebook's default port.
+What this command does is tell docker to expose port `8888` (in Docker) on port `8888` (of your local machine).
+(Port `8888` is the Jupyter notebook's default port, if you were wondering.)

 To make sure that things are working as expected, open up another terminal on your box and run: